 I would therefore like to propose that the past ten years be known as ‘the people’s decade’ — a time when nationalist, populist strongmen generally got the better of the ‘progressive’ left.
 To me, this always seemed the most likely trend after the 2008-09 financial crisis, because populist politicians tend to flourish when voters are fed up with globalism and attracted to tariffs, immigration restriction and domestic stimulus.

 To be sure, the populism of the left had its successes in the 2010s — not least in generating widespread public anxiety about climate change and income inequality.
 But it was never clear how politically crucial these issues were in the UK.
-CO
+CO2 emissions fell by 26 per cent over the decade, and measures of inequality — such as the Gini co-efficient before and after housing costs — declined.

 By most economic measures, in fact, the Tories did rather well over the past decade.
 Employment grew by 13 per cent, higher than in France or Germany.
 According to IMF data, average economic growth was higher too.
 Unemployment went from nearly 8 per cent to 3.8 per cent — again better than France or Germany.
 That success helps explain why the Labour party — under its most left-wing leader ever, Jeremy Corbyn — failed to win.